yaya1426/tilla-full-stack-coding-challenge-frontend/README.md

 So to start approaching it correctly I broke down the goals into technical tasks that I approached in the implementation as shown in the video.

 ### Offers a better user experience
-- Add a container for the page, where it has margins and padding
+- Fix the container for the page, where it has margins and padding
 - Show airpots result counter
 - Display 2 airport results per row.